biscuit-auth/biscuit-actix-middleware/README.md

 - Requests without a bearer token are rejected with a HTTP `401 Unauthorized` error;
 - Requests with tokens that fail parsing or cryptographic verification are rejected with a HTTP `403 Forbidden` error.

-Token extraction logic, token parsing logic and error handling are not configurable yet.
+Token extraction logic and error handling are configurable (see [Configuration example](./examples/configuration.rs)).

 ## Working example